 I’m a new member – what’s next?

 Welcome to the Party!
 Your membership pack will be on its way to you, and a visit to our New Members Hub will introduce you to the various opportunities your membership affords you.
+Don’t worry if you haven’t received your membership pack just yet – we are experiencing a high level of joiners at this moment, but it’s on its way and you’ll soon be a card-carrying member.
 You can also sign up to MyLabour and sign up to hear more about training opportunities.

 How can I find out my membership number?